fromwaydowntown/DeutschifyNBA/README.md

 # 📰 Deutschify KMP

 A modern news reader app built with Kotlin Multiplatform, showcasing the power of shared code across Android and iOS platforms.
+The app provides NBA news adapted to A1 German language level, sourced from slamdunk.ru, making it perfect for German language learners interested in basketball.

 ## 🌟 Features